advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

     2. What are the use cases?
     3. How often do the use cases happen in relation to each other?

-* There are different ways encode this information, e.g. formal grammars (property-based testing) or Markov chains
+* There are different ways to encode this information, e.g. formal grammars (property-based testing) or Markov chains

 ---